christianvoigt/argdown/packages/argdown-cli/Readme.md

 npm install -g argdown-cli
 ```

+This library requires a node version of 7.6.0 or newer.

 ## Available commands

 Available commands:

-  - `argdown html [input glob] [output folder]`: exports the input files as html files into the output folder.
+*   `argdown html [input glob] [output folder]`: exports the input files as html files into the output folder.
-  - `argdown map [input glob] [output folder]`: exports argument maps layouted with Graphviz.
+*   `argdown map [input glob] [output folder]`: exports argument maps layouted with Graphviz.
 By default the maps are saved as pdf files.
 Use `--format png` to png files, `--format svg` to save svg files and `--format dot` to save dot files.
 If you export a png image, you can specify its dimensions by using `argdown map -f png --width=1000 --height=800`.
 Pngs are created by using the PhantomJS virtual browser, so this might take a while.
-  - `argdown json [input glob] [output folder]`: exports the input files as .json files into the output folder.
+*   `argdown json [input glob] [output folder]`: exports the input files as .json files into the output folder.
-  - `argdown compile [input glob] [output folder]`: compiles the input files with included files into new .argdown files.
+*   `argdown compile [input glob] [output folder]`: compiles the input files with included files into new .argdown files.

 All commands can be used with the `-w` option: The cli will then watch your .argdown files continuously for changes and export them instantly.

 The input files can specified with wildcards if they are put in quotes (e.g. `argdown html './**/*.argdown'`).